 “I don’t like being a part-time leading lady,” she says.
 “That, to me, was not enough.
 I really wanted to know what that felt like to have to do that track eight times a week.
 I wanted that responsibility.
 I always felt in my bones that I could handle it, and I’ve always had something to say…which I think is a product of youth.
 I was—forgive the phrase—young, scrappy and hungry, but every time I was met with a challenge, I would like to think that I rose to it.
 And, I think that’s why I consistently worked, to be perfectly honest.”

-She sits to talk her career at Glass House Tavern, where she sat less than four years prior in 2013 to discuss her Broadway beginnings.
+She sits to talk her about career at Glass House Tavern, where she sat less than four years prior in 2013 to discuss her Broadway beginnings.
 Soon she’ll head off to her Thursday-night performance of A Bronx Tale, the musical in which she steals the spotlight and has earned her place as a true leading player.

 It seems nothing and everything has changed since that first Playbill interview.
 DeBose is still candid and charming, she’s never afraid to speak her mind, and Broadway is still a dream come true.
 Yet, now at 25 and after four other Broadway shows, including the whirlwind of Hamilton (a musical that’s become a national phenomenon), it’s her time to shine.